 Very important: Heavy rainfall can wash away a decomposed granite patio.
 If you live in Phoenix, decomposed granite is a great option.
 If you live in New Orleans, keep shopping.

-If you’re handy, DIY it.
-You can get a kit for a wood-burning fire pit for under $200.
-(You can buy kits for gas fire pits, too, but they cost a lot more and you’re still going to need to run a gas line.)
+If you're handy, DIY it.
+You can get a kit for a wood-burning fire pit for $130 and up.
+(You can buy kits for gas fire pits, too, but they cost a lot more and you're still going to need to run a gas line.)

 But be prepared: These kits can weigh as much as half a ton.
 Buy one you can have delivered.

 #9 DIY the Patio, Too

 If you're building the pit, why not build the patio, too?
 It's just a floor, so no design skills required.